-During the current reporting period, Green Diamond continued to collaborate with the U.S. Fish and Wildlife Service (USFWS), U.S. Forest Service (USFS), Yurok Tribe, and the National Council for Air and Stream Improvement (NCASI) to analyze existing data and collect new data on Humboldt marten within Green Diamond's California timberlands and on adjacent lands currently being managed by the Yurok Tribe (potential donor area for assisted dispersal) as part of the initial feasibility assessment for Assisted Dispersal.
-The USFS submitted a final report to the USFWS for these initial Assisted Dispersal feasibility assessments commitments.
+During the current reporting period, Green Diamond continued to collaborate with the U.S. Fish and Wildlife Service (USFWS), U.S. Forest Service (USFS), Yurok Tribe, and the National Council for Air and Stream Improvement (NCASI) to analyze existing data and collect new data on Humboldt marten within the Enrolled Lands and Potential Source Area as part of the initial feasibility assessment for Assisted Dispersal.

+In May 2021, the USFS submitted a final report to the USFWS for these initial Assisted Dispersal feasibility assessment commitments.
 In total, three reports were submitted to the USFWS detailing demographic summaries, population estimates, and an overall assessment of Assisted Dispersal.
-Given the small sample size and broad confidence intervals, additional distribution and demographic data are needed to further inform the potential for Assisted

-Dispersal.
-The final report outlines these knowledge gaps and prioritized future research needs.
+Given the small sample size and broad confidence intervals, additional distribution and demographic data are needed to further inform the potential for Assisted Dispersal.
+The final report outlined these knowledge gaps and prioritized future research needs.

-While these projects and reports were not specifically identified within the MOU, they do represent in-kind effort for Green Diamond's Conservation Planning Department.
-A summary of in-kind contributions is provided in Table 1 under section 4.
+While these projects and reports were not specifically identified within the SHA, they do represent in-kind effort for Green Diamond's Conservation Planning Department.
+A summary of in-kind contributions is provided Table 1 under Section 4.